 Continuing to ensure that privacy is always maintained and that research is carried out transparently is at the forefront of the work we do.

-In Scotland, all research involving data linkage follows the Guiding Principles for Data Linkage, designed to support the safe and appropriate use of data for research and statistical purposes.
+In Scotland, all research involving data linkage follows the Guiding Principles for Data Linkage, designed to support the safe and appropriate use of public sector data for research and statistical purposes.
 They ensure data linkage takes place within a controlled environment and that the research carried out is legal, ethical, secure and efficient.
 Importantly the linkage of data is for research and statistical purposes only, where there is no direct impact on an individual because of information about that individual being linked.

-EPCC has been accredited for the provision of data, under the Digital Economy Act 2017 which facilitates the linking and sharing of datasets held by public authorities for accredited research in the public good.
+EPCC has been accredited for the provision of public sector data, under the Digital Economy Act 2017 which facilitates the linking and sharing of datasets held by public authorities for accredited research in the public good.

 Research will only be conducted if the proposed outcomes contribute to the public good, for example, research that is in support of the National Performance Framework, a framework for all of Scotland that aims to:

 • create a more successful country

 • give opportunities to all people living in Scotland